Widespread Protests Break Out Across U.S. Airports After President Trump’s ‘Muslim Ban’

 According to several lawyers, relatives of several immigrants spent most of their day waiting outside airports not knowing whether their loved ones would be let into the U.S. or be returned to their respective countries of origin.

 Meanwhile, following the announcement of The American Civil Liberties Union to go ahead with legal action on behalf of two individuals stuck in New York, the group also added that it would file suits on behalf of 20 other people on Monday.
-Saturday that it was taking legal action on behalf of two individuals detained in New York under the order.
+On Saturday, it was taking legal action on behalf of two individuals detained in New York under the order.

 “We are prepared to fight back against these racist executive orders and will defend and protect all communities and normalize resistance to Trump everywhere,” a spokesperson said in a statement.